Gift Catalog sheep help a semi-nomadic family of herders thrive in Mongolia’s magnificent yet sometimes harsh grasslands.

 The young girl walks among an ancient ruin, a circle of rocks called the Grave of the Heroes pre-dating the Mongolian empire.
 In the distance, a towering rock pile marks where Chinggis Khaan once kept a temporary outpost.

-In the hills before her, animals graze serenely while hawks, eagles and falcons circle above searching for prey like the Mongolian gerbil, which burrow below ground.
+In the hills before her, animals graze serenely while hawks, eagles, and falcons circle above searching for prey like the Mongolian gerbil, which burrows below ground.

 Generations of Dulamsuren’s family have roamed the Valley of the Painting Pen in central Mongolia’s Bayankhongor province.
 Caring for hundreds of goats, sheep, yaks, and horses, the family moves four times a year, in concert with the seasons.

 But the beauty and balance of the magnificent Mongolian steppe belie a looming, harsh reality: the zud, extreme Mongolian winters that can devastate millions of animals and drive herders off the plains and into the city and poverty.

 World Vision has been working here since 1991 providing animals, medicine, food, and developing communities.
 Through the World Vision Gift Catalog and sponsors, World Vision Mongolia has become a major force in protecting children.

 And through the Gift Catalog, donors can provide something uniquely Mongolian — a ger — the home and symbol of Mongolian nomads.
 In this beautiful, sometimes punishing, environment, the ger provides shelter against all manner of storms.

 This holiday season, we’re profiling the two girls who grace the cover of the World Vision’s Gift Catalog: Chania, a bright and cheerful 5-year-old who lives in Burundi’s upcountry, and Dulamsuren, the daughter of a semi-nomadic herder in central Mongolia.